What are Azure IoT solution accelerators?

 To learn more about microservice architectures, see .NET Application Architecture and Microservices: An application revolution powered by the cloud.

-You can deploy the microservice-based solution accelerators in the following configurations:
+You can deploy the Remote Monitoring solution accelerator in the following configurations:

 - Standard: Expanded infrastructure deployment for developing a production deployment.
 The Azure Container Service deploys the microservices to multiple Azure virtual machines.
 Kubernetes orchestrates the Docker containers that host the individual microservices.